-What would you say if God suddenly told you he was going to change the course of your life?
+What would you say if God suddenly changed the course of your life?

 I hope that I would respond like Mary.

-An angel came to her to deliver earth-shaking news.
-Whatever plans she had for herself were gone.
-Whatever identity she was claiming was rewritten.
+Whatever plans she had for herself, gone.
+Whatever identity she was claiming, rewritten.
 She was going to miraculously birth the savior of the world.
 Her future, her upcoming marriage, her family, her everything was going to be different from anything she had planned.

 What would I have said?